 Not long after the release of the beloved game Skyrim in late 2011, many fans of The Elder Scrolls series began to speculate on what The Elder Scrolls VI could look like.
-Fast forward ten years, and… they’re still speculating.
+Fast forward ten years, and…they’re still speculating.
 It almost feels like the game will never come out, but we know that that isn’t true.

 Everything We Know About The Elder Scrolls VI

-First up, let’s go over everything we know about The Elder Scrolls VI.
+We’ll begin with everything we know about The Elder Scrolls VI.

 The first and most obvious piece of information regarding The Elder Scrolls VI is that the game will be released after Starfield.
-Bethesda has come out and said that their current plan for releasing games is Starfield > The Elder Scrolls VI > Fallout 5 in that order.
-This makes sense, considering Starfield is their newest IP and they haven’t released an Elder Scrolls game in 11 years.
+Bethesda has come out and said that their current plan for releasing games is Starfield > The Elder Scrolls VI > Fallout 5, in that order.
+This makes sense, considering Starfield is their newest IP and they haven’t released an Elder Scrolls game in eleven years.

 Pete Hines is quoted as saying, “…this is about delivering great exclusive games for you that ship on platforms where Game Pass exists.
 That’s our goal, that’s why we’re doing this, that’s the root of this partnership that we’re building.”
 This comes in response to the recent acquisition of Bethesda by Microsoft.